 Entry to a physiotherapy course would require GCE ‘A’ levels or equivalent and potential physiotherapy students can obtain their qualification locally or overseas.

 The Nanyang Polytechnic has ceased the Diploma in Physiotherapy since its last intake in 2015.
 The Singapore Institute of Technology (SIT) is currently running a 4 years honours degree programme in Physiotherapy.
 More information can be obtained from their website: http://www.singaporetech.edu.sg/undergraduate-programmes/physiotherapy.

-Students who are keen to pursue physiotherapy studies overseas can view this list of entry level professional physical therapy education programmes recognised by WCPT member organisations.
+Students who are keen to pursue physiotherapy studies overseas can view this list of World Physiotherapy accredited programmes.
 Note that not all the institutions listed are recognised by the Ministry of Health.
-Refer to this list of recognised institutions offering the undergraduate physiotherapy programs.
+You can refer to the list of recognised qualifications under the Allied Health Professions Council website.

-For those who are seeking a mid-career switch to physiotherapy, please visit the Workforce Singapore.
+For those who are seeking a mid-career switch to physiotherapy, please visit the Allied Health Professional website.

 With Singapore being one of the fastest aging societies, the demand for healthcare services is expected to increase.
 According to the latest report released by the Ministry of Manpower, Singapore, physiotherapy is one of the professions that is listed under the strategic and skills in demand list.
 (MOM, 2010)

 Singapore, multiracial and cultural cosmopolitan state, prizes the workforce for its high competency levels, literacy rate and the ability to bridge the East and West cultures.
 With over 110,000 expatriates working in Singapore, global citizens will also feel right at home forging a career in Singapore.
 (MOM, 2010)